wangzheng422/cluster-kube-apiserver-operator/wzh.doc/certificate_rotation_controller.md

     }
     ```

-3. The `processNextWorkItem` method gets an item from the queue and processes it:
+3. The `processNextWorkItem` method in `vendor/github.com/openshift/library-go/pkg/controller/factory/base_controller.go` gets an item from the queue and processes it:

    ```go
    func (c *baseController) processNextWorkItem(queueCtx context.Context) {